California Psalms

 6 I have known cold and merciless damp nights:

-could a soldier’s cloak shield your body?
+could a soldier’s cloak guard your whole body?

 7 Falling asleep, what did you think of, Padre?